wilkens-teaching/info3350-f20/README.md

 **All assignments and dates are subject to change.** Additional readings are likely to be added after week 7.

-**Course materials and problem sets** will be linked here as they become available. *Problem sets will be distributed no later than the Friday indicated on the syllabus and are due the following Tuesday evening unless otherwise indicated.*
+**Course materials and problem sets** will be linked here as they become available. *Problem sets will be distributed (via GitHub) no later than the Friday indicated on the syllabus and are due the following Tuesday evening (via CMS) unless otherwise indicated.*

 | Week | Monday | Wednesday | Friday|
 |:---|:---|:---|:---|